 Add the peeled potatoes.

-Saute’ with salt and turmeric pwd, till golden.
+Saute’ with salt and turmeric powder, till golden.

 Add onion paste, ginger and garlic.